varize-dev/varize-lang/README.md

 ## Latest version
 You may get the latest devlop verison of ``Varize`` by downloading the zip file of this repository.

-Or, you can run this code
+Or, you can just run this code
 ```
 git clone https://github.com/varize-dev/varize.git
 gcc varize.c -o varize